maddybartlett/Ratbox/README.md

 ### Discrete

 The discrete steering models forces the state space to be discrete.
 The action space is limited to 3 movements:
-1) 0 = turn right
+1) turn right = 0
-2) 1 = turn left
+2) turn left = 1
-3) 2 = move forward
+3) move forward = 2

 The default settings force the agent to turn 90 degrees when turning, and move forward by 100 pixels.
+The result is
 This can be changed by changing the "turn" and "speed" arguments when initialising a new environment.
 - "turn" = number of turns needed to turn 360 degrees
 - "speed" = number of pixels travelled when moving forward